 - 1. When the reported value is larger than the calculated value, the calculated value is considered to result from combustion.
-The remainder of the calculated value subtracted from the reported value and is considered to be process based. - 2.
+The calculated value is then subtracted from the reported value and the remainder is considered to be process based. - 2.
 When the reported value is lower than the calculated value, the reported value is solely considered to result from combustion.

-The classification of fuel/process based emissions is done for all other reported compounds except for particulate matter and black carbon, which are calculated separately.
-Process based emissions of PM{10} and $PM{2.5}$ are calculated based on the TSP values using distribution factors presented under the IPPU sector.
+The classification of fuel-/process-based emissions is done for all other reported compounds except for particulate matter and BC, which are calculated separately.
+Process based emissions of PM{10} and $PM{2.5}$ are calculated from TSP values using distribution factors presented under the IPPU sector.